BethW83/health-insurance-project-1/README.md

 ## Main Data Analysis Libraries

 -   pandas and numpy: used throughout
--   seaborn: used to create scatter and boxplots in hypothesis 1
+-   seaborn: used to create scatter and boxplots in hypothesis 1 and a scatter plot in hypothesis 2
 -   plotly: used to create a bar chart in hypothesis 1
--   matplotlib
+-   matplotlib: used to create a bar plot in hypothesis 2

 ## Credits